catekui/Sweet-Pizza-Kitchen/README.md

 + [Authors Info](#author-Info)

 ## Description
-<p>TThis is a website that enable customers to order different sizesof pizzas with an option of choosing different toppings and crust.</p>
+<p>This is a website that enable customers to order different sizesof pizzas with an option of choosing different toppings and crust, delivery and displays the total cost.</p>

 ## Installation